Mark Billingham: Novels

 Scaredy Cat (2002) won the Sherlock Award for "Best Detective Novel Created by a UK Author", and was also nominated for the Crime Writers' Association Gold Dagger for "Best Crime Novel of the Year".

 Lifeless (2005) was nominated for BCA "Crime Thriller of the Year" Award in 2006.

 Billingham's novel Lazybones won the Theakston's Old Peculier Crime Novel of the Year Award 2004 and he won the same award in 2009 for his novel Death Message.
 In The Dark was nominated for the Crime Writers' Association Gold Dagger at the 2009 Crime Thriller Awards.
 In 2011, Billingham was inducted into the ITV3 Crime Thriller Awards Hall of Fame.

 Billingham was shortlisted for the 2015 Dagger in the Library UK Crime Writers' Association award for an author's body of work in British libraries.
 He was shortlisted again in 2019 and won the award in 2022.

-In 2021, at the Harrogate Crime Writing Festival, he was awarded the Theakston's Old Peculiar Award for Outstanding Contribution to the genre; an award previously presented to Colin Dexter, PD James, Val McDermid, Lee Child and Michael Connelly among others.
+In 2021, at the Harrogate Crime Writing Festival, he was awarded the Theakston's Old Peculier Award for Outstanding Contribution to the genre; an award previously presented to Colin Dexter, PD James, Val McDermid, Lee Child and Michael Connelly among others.

+In 2026, Billingham was awarded the Diamond Dagger by the Crime Writers Association.
+This is the most prestigious award the CWA can give and is awarded for a lifetime's contribution to crime fiction.